yogesh-studypad/cocos-docs/manual/framework/native/v2/sdk-integration/wp8-webbrowser/en.md

 ## defind a C++ managed class BroswerEventHelper ##

-we can add a BroswerEventHelper in the Runtime Component project, we declare a function in HelloWorldScene.h, and implement its class memeber function in HelloWorldScene.cpp
+we can add a BroswerEventHelper in the Runtime Component project, we declare a function in HelloWorldScene.h, and implement its class member function in HelloWorldScene.cpp

 ``` c++
 #if (CC_TARGET_PLATFORM == CC_PLATFORM_WP8)